How To Care For A Labrador Puppy The Proper Way?

 Crates for Labrador Puppy Care

 Many dislike the idea of crate training as it requires one to confine their pet to a crate.
-Having your puppy accustomed to crates is an invaluable necessity.
-Also, once accustomed, dogs like sitting in crates and find it relatively comfortable.
-Crates resemble “dens”.
+However, having your puppy accustomed to crates is an invaluable necessity.
+Once accustomed, dogs like sitting in crates and find it relatively comfortable.
+Crates resemble “dens.”
 They seek safety (you may have noticed dogs digging holes in sand or dirt to sit comfortably).
 However, it would be best if you did not keep your dog crated or caged all day.

 1. Have a crate just enough for the dog to turn around but not big enough to walk about.
 This prevents the puppy from peeing or pooping inside the cage.